undergrad-partner-school

 Being a member of a student organization will make you connect better with your fellow students and enjoy your college years more.

-For students with a talent for acting, there is a drama club.
-For individuals with an interest in media and communication, Florida Institute of Technology publishes its own newspaper and has its own radio station.
+There is a drama club you can join if acting is something that interests you.
+You have a passion for media and communication?
+Florida Institute of Technology publishes its own newspaper and has its own radio station.

 Student Services

-Florida Institute of Technology provides a number of services vital for a pleasant and secure life on campus.
+Florida Institute of Technology provides a number of services crucial for a comfortable and safe life on campus.

-24/7 emergency phone and alarm devices are available.
+There are phone and alarm devices that can be accessed 24/7 for emergency situations.
 The dormitory entrances are electronically operated.
 There is a 24-hour security patrol.
-There is a medical clinic with personal/psychological counseling.
+There is a health clinic with personal/psychological counseling.
 In addition, other services like Veteran's Affairs are available to the students of Florida Institute of Technology.

-All in all, campus life at Florida Institute of Technology is rich and vibrant and provides all you need for a comfortable stay.
+All in all, campus life at Florida Institute of Technology is rich and vibrant and provides everything most students need.

 Career Services